edf1101/LaserTag/README.md

 in a [platformio](https://platformio.org/) environment.

 ## Hardware
-The main driver is an ESP32 at the moment.
+The main driver is an ESP32.
-Other components can be found:
+- Other components can be found [here](hardware/BOM_LaserTag.csv).
+- Schematics can be found [here](hardware/Schematic_LaserTag.pdf).

 ## Software
 ### Libraries needed
+_The last tested and working version numbers are displayed next to the library.
+These libraries may still require dependencies_

-- Adafruit Neopixel
+- Adafruit MCP23017 Arduino Library 2.3.2
-- Adafruit SSD1306
+- Adafruit SSD1306 2.5.9
-- Adafruit ST7735
+- Adafruit ST7735 and ST7789 Library 1.10.3
+- ArduinoJson 7.0.4
+- TaskScheduler 3.7.0
+- AsyncTCP 1.1.1
-- XT_DAC_Audio
+- ESP8266Audio 1.9.7

 ### Installation
 #### Basic Setup (Arduino IDE)